Policy Title Siena University Promotion and Tenure Standards for Fulltime Tenure-track and Tenured Faculty Members

 Service

-Tenure-track faculty should focus primarily on developing teaching and scholarship in their first two years in the tenure track, while participating fully in departmental business and service activities.
-Thereafter, service to their School, the College, their professional field, and the wider community is encouraged.
+Tenure-track faculty should focus on developing teaching and scholarship in their first two years in the tenure track, while participating fully in departmental business and service activities.
+Thereafter, service to their School, the University, their professional field, and the wider community is encouraged.
 Faculty should consult with their department chair and dean to choose committees in which they can best contribute their expertise to the campus with gradual introduction to more complex levels of service.
 Faculty members are encouraged to contribute service to their professional disciplines and to their communities.
 Community service should be considered only as it is relevant to the faculty member’s professional expertise.
-Evidence of service should be provided by chairs of committees on which faculty serve at Siena or by relevant administrators or faculty and by written recommendations of individuals outside the College with whom candidates work.
+Evidence of service should be provided by chairs of committees on which faculty serve at Siena or by relevant administrators or faculty and by written recommendations of individuals outside the University with whom candidates work.

 Promotion to Associate Professor